 6. Performing Basic Operations Using Profiles

-Now that the devices have been enrolled in the ZPE Cloud, you can perform different operations on these devices.
-The Profile tab allows you to perform various operations but in this document, we have covered some of the basic operations to get you started.
+Now that the devices have been enrolled in the ZPE Cloud, it is possible to perform different operations on these devices.
+The Profile tab allows performing various operations but in this document, we have covered some of the basic operations to get started.
 These operations are as follows:

 6.1 Scheduling Backup for a Nodegrid Device using ZPE Cloud